 |20-30%||Satisfactory for road surfacing|

 |>35%||Weak for road surfacing|

-Specified limits of percent aggregate impact value for different types of road construction by Indian Roads Congress is given below.
+Specified limits of percent aggregate impact value for different types of road construction by the Indian Roads Congress are given below.

 |Type of pavement||Aggregate impact value, not more than|

 |c)||Bituminous carpet concrete|